 Safety and effectiveness in pediatric patients have not been established.

-Symptoms following acute NSAID overdosages have been typically limited to lethargy, drowsiness, nausea, vomiting, and epigastric pain, which have been generally reversible with supportive care.
-Gastrointestinal bleeding has occurred.
-Hypertension, acute renal failure, respiratory depression, and coma have occurred, but were rare. [see Warnings and Precautions (5.1, 5.2.
-5.4, 5.6)].
+Symptoms following acute NSAID overdose are usually limited to lethargy, drowsiness, nausea, vomiting, and epigastric pain, which are generally reversible with supportive care.
+Gastrointestinal bleeding can occur.
+Hypertension, acute renal failure, respiratory depression and coma may occur, but are rare.
+Anaphylactoid reactions have been reported with therapeutic ingestion of NSAIDs, and may occur following an overdose.

-Manage patients with symptomatic and supportive care following an NSAID overdosage.
+Manage patients using symptomatic and supportive care following an NSAID overdose.
 There are no specific antidotes.
-Emesis is not recommended due to a possibility of aspiration and subsequent respiratory irritation by DMSO contained in diclofenac sodium.
-Consider activated charcoal (60 to 100 grams in adults, 1 to 2 grams per kg of body weight in pediatric patients) and/or osmotic cathartic in symptomatic patients seen within four hours of ingestion or in patients with a large overdosage (5 to 10 times the recommended dosage).
-Forced diuresis, alkalinization of urine, hemodialysis, or hemoperfusion may not be useful due to high protein binding.
+Emesis is not recommended due to a possibility of aspiration and subsequent respiratory irritation by DMSO contained in Diclofenac Sodium Topical Solution.
+Activated charcoal (60 to 100 g in adults, 1 to 2 g/kg in children) and/or osmotic cathartic may be indicated in patients seen within 4 hours of ingestion with symptoms or following a large overdose (5 to 10 times the usual dose).
+Forced diureses, alkalinization of urine, hemodialysis, or hemoperfusion may not be useful due to high protein binding.

-Diclofenac Sodium Topical Solution 1.5% is a nonsteroidal antiinflammatory drug, available as a clear, colorless to faintly pink-orange solution for topical application.
+Diclofenac Sodium Topical Solution is a clear, colorless to faintly pink-orange solution for topical application.

 Each 1 mL of solution contains 16.05 mg of diclofenac sodium.
-In addition, Diclofenac Sodium Topical Solution contains the following inactive ingredients: dimethyl sulfoxide USP (DMSO, 45.5% w/w), ethanol, glycerin, propylene glycol and purified water.
+In addition Diclofenac Sodium Topical Solution contains the following inactive ingredients: dimethyl sulfoxide USP (DMSO, 45.5% w/w), propylene glycol, alcohol, glycerin and purified water.

 After topical administration to healthy human volunteers of single and multiple maximum doses of Diclofenac Sodium Topical Solution, 40 drops (approximately 1.2 mL) to each knee (80 drops total dose), the following diclofenac pharmacokinetic parameters were obtained: (see Table 2).